Weet-Bix: History

 Production began at 659 Parramatta Road, Leichhardt, under the management of Osborne, and with the financial backing of Arthur Shannon, who created the company Grain Products to manufacture the cereal.
-Osborne's friend, Malcolm Ian Macfarlane, from New Zealand, joined him to take on a marketing role.
-The product was so successful that, in October 1928, Shannon sold the rights in the product to the Australasian Conference Association Limited (Sanitarium Health Food Company, a wholly owned subsidiary and venture of the Seventh-day Adventist Church in Australia).
+Malcolm Ian Macfarlane, a friend from New Zealand, helped to market it.
+In October 1928, Weet-Bix a success, Shannon sold the rights to Sanitarium, specifically Australasian Conference Association Limited.